4mengy/torchlet/docs/content/versions/v10_triton_paged_gqa.md

 ## What This Version Introduces

-This planned version moves paged GQA attention from readable PyTorch into Triton and captures the fixed decode path with CUDA Graph.
+This version moves paged GQA attention from readable PyTorch into Triton and captures the fixed decode path with CUDA Graph.

-The block table and paged KV cache idea should remain the same, but the hot attention loop moves into a custom kernel whose decode launch can be replayed.
+The block table and paged KV cache layout remain the same, while the hot attention loop moves into a custom kernel whose decode launch can be replayed.

 ## Why Introduce It